rkirov/blog/content/posts/incremental_computation.md

 op4.get();
 ```

-The arguments to each `*Cmp` class are a pure function to do the operation
+The arguments to each `*Cmp` class are pure functions to do the operation
 (like `square` or `add`) and one or two inputs depending on what is needed for
 the operation.
 The interesting part is that now the computation is described in
 code first and only afterwards "executed" in a reversed "output-to-input"